What makes the Language Garden unique?

 -

-My approach is rooted in two research-backed methods: the Communicative Approach and Total Physical Response (TPR).
+Our approach is rooted in two research-backed methods:

-Simply put, that means kids are always doing something with the language — not just sitting and listening.
+Simply put, that means students are always doing something with the language, not just sitting and listening.
 They’re acting it out, responding to it, laughing with it, and making it their own.

 Games and music that make vocabulary stick